Greek Creek

 Beaver Dam Analogs (BDAs)

-Installation of BDAs will slow water flow during spring runoff and flood events, trap and convert nutrients and other pollutants, and increase the amount of habitat variety and water surface area, leading to more biological diversity.
+Installation of BDAs slow water flow during spring runoff and flood events, trap and convert nutrients and other pollutants, and increase the amount of habitat variety and water surface area, leading to more biological diversity.

 Hardened River Access